MartinaSt/DDC-AR6-CMIP6-Data-Archival/README.md

    - input files: cmip6_list_2022-07-11.json and cmip6_list_data_ref_syntax_drs-candidates-by-version_2022-08-17.json
    - output files:  cmip6_list_2022-08-17.json; 855 datasets were identified, after merging dublicates 680 datasets were updated/added to the CMIP6 input dataset list (all are available)

+The result contains 18956 corrected and available CMIP6 input datasets.
+52 dataset duplicates caused by version changes require special treatment.

-The overview of the changes applied in steps 4. and 5. to the input dataset list cmip6_list_2022-07-11.json to create the resulting cmip6_list_2022-08-17.json is provided in: `DDC_cmip6_overview.csv`.
-This CMIP6 input dataset cmip6_list_2022-08-17.json is used for merging with the WGI-requested variable list.
-It contains 18956 corrected and available CMIP6 input datasets.
+An overview oover the changes applied in steps 4. and 5. to the input dataset list cmip6_list_2022-07-11.json to create the resulting cmip6_list_2022-08-17.json is provided in: `DDC_cmip6_overview.csv`.
+The CMIP6 input dataset list in column 'DDC_AR6_Archive' is used for merging with the WGI-requested variable list.

 **7. Add data usage information to the metadata:**